Proxmox vs. Kubernetes: Choosing the Right Platform

 Efficient load balancing optimizes resource use and ensures high availability.
 Kubernetes offers excellent scalability and flexibility, enabling efficient resource use across diverse applications.
 Implement resource monitoring tools that provide insights at both the container and node level.
 This granular view helps identify resource-intensive containers and inform resource allocation decisions.
 Use Kubernetes' built-in features like Services and Ingresses to distribute traffic across your application pods.
 For more complex scenarios, consider Ingress controllers like Nginx or Traefik.
 Learn more about effective resource management and optimization with Kubernetes cluster monitoring.

-Define Custom Network Policies
+Custom Network Policies for Kubernetes on Proxmox

 Network policies are crucial for controlling traffic flow and improving security.
 Understanding Kubernetes' modular architecture is key to defining effective network policies.
 A Kubernetes cluster comprises a control plane and worker nodes, which manage the cluster's overall state.
 Network policies let you specify rules governing communication between pods and namespaces.
 By default, all traffic is allowed, but you can restrict access based on labels, namespaces, and IP addresses.
 The official Kubernetes documentation provides a comprehensive guide to implementing custom network policies for managing traffic and security.
 This lets you create secure and isolated environments for your applications, preventing unauthorized access and reducing security risks.